stanley-gu/standardsCh/chapter.md

 physiology (e.g. blood pressure control, fluid retention, electrolyte balance, endocrine function, etc.) are also within the scope of CellML.

-### Physiome Repository

-The Physiome Model Repository (<http://www.cellml.org/tools/pmr>) [@yu2011physiome] is an offshoot of the CellML repository, which is unique in that it allows users to make their own copies of CellML and keep track of model changes using a distributed version control system, Mercurial [@o2007distributed].
-One of the primary goals of this platform is to facilitate collaboration between several researchers, a common occurence during model development.

 ### JSim Repository

 The JSim (discussed in Section \ref{jsim}) group provides a repository of 370